 Mavericks' Luka Doncic: Cleared to play

-Doncic (thigh) will play Wednesday against the Timberwolves, Dwain Price of the Mavericks' official site reports.
+Doncic (thigh) will play and start Tuesday against the Suns, Bobby Karalla of the Mavericks' official site reports.

-Doncic has missed the past two games with a bruised right thigh, and he'll presumably step back into the starting five Wednesday.
-In March, the rookie averaged 21.8 points, 9.2 rebounds, 6.8 assists and 1.3 steals in 32.2 minutes.
+As expected, Doncic will play after missing the past two games.
+Since March, he's averaging 22.2 points, 9.8 rebounds, 7.1 assists and 1.2 steals in 32.6 minutes.

 More News